deadSnowman/dsm-Comics/README.md

 - admin login / admin page security
 - page and cover image upload
 - users admin, comics admin, and pages admin
+- add a modal delete prompt for comics

 ## Getting Started
 Just a small database setup and a few config modifications are needed